cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-15-i- am-switching-to-python-and-actually-liking-it.md

 published: true
 ---

-I started to write more [Python](https://www.python.org/) code around 6 months ago.
+I started to code more in [Python](https://www.python.org/) around 6 months ago.
 Why?
 Because of AI, obviously.
 It's clear (to me) that big ~~money~~ opportunities are all over AI these days.
-And guess what’s the de facto programming language for AI?
+And guess what’s the _de facto_ programming language for AI?
-Yep, it’s the sneaky one.
+Yep, that sneaky one.

 I had used Python before, but only for small scripts.
-For example, [this script](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/scripts/fetch_all_youtube_videos.py) scrapes metadata from all the YouTube videos on [my channel](https://www.youtube.com/channel/UCR4rI98w6-MqYoCS6jR9LGg) to create [this](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/_data/youtube-videos.json) JSON file, which I later use to nicely display [on a static page](https://www.cesarsotovalero.net/youtube) of this website.
+For example, [this script](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/scripts/fetch_all_youtube_videos.py) scrapes metadata from all videos on [my YouTube channel](https://www.youtube.com/channel/UCR4rI98w6-MqYoCS6jR9LGg).
+The metadata is dumped as [a JSON file](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/_data/youtube-videos.json) that I use to nicely display statistics of the videos [on this static page](https://www.cesarsotovalero.net/youtube).
 As you can [see here](https://github.com/cesarsotovalero/cesarsotovalero.github.io/blob/1fb2efe0577719a72fdf7d5bdf2a8d4d51ee58c5/.github/workflows/update-youtube-videos.yml), this little script runs in solo mode every Monday via GitHub Actions.
 Doing this kind of thing in Python is just way more convenient than, say, using Batch.
-Not only because the syntax is more human-friendly, but also because the interpreter is natively integrated in all Unix distros.
+Not only because the syntax is more human-friendly, but also because the Python interpreter is natively integrated in all Unix distros.
 Isn’t that cool?

-So yeah, Python is powerful, and it couples very well with the now ubiquitous [VSCode](https://code.visualstudio.com/).
+So yeah, Python is powerful, and it couples very well with the now ubiquitous [VSCode](https://code.visualstudio.com/) editor.
-But I didn’t treat it seriously until recently.[^3] When I wanted to build AI applications (RAG, Agents, GenAI tools, etc.) for the *real world*.
-Then I realized that whether you like it or not, Python is the language of choice for that.
+But I didn’t treat it seriously until recently,[^3] it was just after I wanted to build AI applications (RAG, Agents, GenAI tools, etc.) for the "real world" that I realized that whether you like it or not, Python is the language of choice for that matters.

 So I decided to give it a serious try, and to my great surprise, I’ve found that Python, and everything around it, has really improved a lot over the last decades.

-Just three examples:
+Here're just three examples:

 1. Python has created a very complete ecosystem of libraries and tools for processing and analyzing data.[^4]
 2. Python has gotten faster with optimized static compilers like [Cython](https://cython.org/).
-3. Python has done a good job of hiding its legacy ugliness (think `__init__`, `__new__`, etc.) to edulcorate developers ~~with good taste~~.
+3. Python has done a good job of hiding its legacy ugliness (such as `__init__`, `__new__`, and similar aberrations), swettening its syntax to accomodate developers ~~with good taste~~.

 Thanks to this and many other things, I'm now feeling a particular joy for the language.

-However, during this time, I’ve found that there’s still a big gap between using Python for *production-ready apps*[^7] versus the usual Jupyter notebook or script-based workflow.
+However, during this time, I’ve found that there’s still a big gap between using Python for "production-ready apps"[^7] vs. the usual Jupyter notebook or script-based workflow.

-In this post, I share the tools, libraries, configs, and other integrations that bring me joy, and that I now use for building production-grade Python applications.
+So in this post, I share the tools, libraries, configs, and other integrations that bring me joy, and that I now use for building my Python applications.

-This post is highly biased toward the tools I personally use today, and if you think I'm missing some gem, please let me/us know (preferably in the comment section below).
+⚠️ This post is highly biased toward the tools I personally use today, and if you think I'm missing some gem, please let me/us know (preferably in the comment section below).

 # Project Structure

-I prefer to use a [monorepo](https://en.wikipedia.org/wiki/Monorepo) (with backend and frontend) structure for my Python projects.[^1]
+I prefer to use a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure (backend and frontend) for my Python projects.[^1]

 Why?

-1. Because of my bad memory: I don't like code parts scattered across multiple repositories (it's not search-friendly).
+1. Because of my bad memory: I don't like code parts scattered across multiple repositories (it's definitely not search-friendly).
-2. Because a multi-repo is unnecessary: I believe that if a project grows to the point that it needs to be split into multiple repositories, then it's a sign of over-engineering.
+2. Because having multiple repost is mostly unnecessary: I'm just one guy, and I believe that if a project grows to the point that it needs to be split into multiple repositories, then it's a sign of over-engineering.
 3. Because I'm lazy: I like to keep things as simple as possible, compile, test, containerize, and deploy from a single location.[^5]

 I would like to have a tool that generates the project structure for me, but I haven't found one that fits me yet.